Roger Williams: Relations with the Baptists

-King Philip's War and death
+King Philip's War

-King Philip's War (1675–1676) pitted the colonists against indigenous peoples—including the Narragansett with which Williams had previously maintained good relations.
-Williams, although in his 70s, was elected captain of Providence's militia.
-On March 29, 1676, Narragansett warriors led by Canonchet burned Providence; among the structures destroyed were Williams' home.
+King Philip's War (1675–1676) pitted the colonists against the Wampanoags, along with some of the Narragansetts with whom Williams had previously maintained good relations.
+Williams was elected captain of Providence's militia, even though he was in his 70s.
+On March 29, 1676, Narragansetts led by Canonchet burned Providence; nearly the entire town was destroyed, including Williams's home.

-Burial
+Death and memorialization

-Williams died sometime between January 16 and March 16, 1683, and was buried on his own property.
+Williams died sometime between January 16 and March 16, 1683 and was buried on his own property.
 Fifty years later, his house collapsed into the cellar and the location of his grave was forgotten.

-According to the National Park Service, in 1860, Providence residents determined to raise a monument in his honor "dug up the spot where they believed the remains to be, they found only nails, teeth, and bone fragments.
+Providence residents were determined to raise a monument in his honor in 1860; they "dug up the spot where they believed the remains to be, they found only nails, teeth, and bone fragments.
 They also found an apple tree root," which they thought followed the shape of a human body; the root followed the shape of a spine, split at the hips, bent at the knees, and turned up at the feet.

 The Rhode Island Historical Society has cared for this tree root since 1860 as representative of Rhode Island's founder.
 Since 2007, the root has been displayed at the John Brown House.

 The few remains discovered alongside the root were reinterred in Prospect Terrace Park in 1939 at the base of a large stone monument.